kratos81/flux2/docs/cmd/flux_create_auto_imagerepository.md

 ### Options

 ```
   -h, --help                    help for imagerepository
       --image string            the image repository to scan; e.g., library/alpine
+      --scan-timeout duration   a timeout for scanning; this defaults to the interval if not set
       --secret-ref string       the name of a docker-registry secret to use for credentials
 ```

 ### Options inherited from parent commands